Our mission is to create awareness and raise monies in support of the growing needs of Creede’s Emergency Responder Volunteers.

 Gidget and her husband Sean, found Creede on their honeymoon.
 They fell in love with the town, the people, and the beauty of the Rio Grande National Forest.
 They currently reside in Chicago but enjoy their summers in Creede.
 As a hiker, explorer, and razor enthusiast, Gidget is keenly aware of the value of trained and well-equipped emergency responders.
 Sean is a member of Creede’s Elks Lodge and enjoys fly fishing whenever he can.

 Terry Wetherill is currently a Vice President for FOMCES and has been volunteering at the annual auctions and fundraisers for the past 5 years.
 While he supports FOMCES, he is so much more in the community of Creede.
 Terry’s family has been in Creede since the late 1800s and he knew it was where he wanted to retire and enjoy life.
 After 29 years of distinguished service in the Navy, he retired to Creede.
-His retirement in Creede began by getting his EMT certification in case someone got hurt in the back country.
+His retirement in Creede began by joining SAR.
+He then decided to get his EMT certification in case someone got hurt in the back country.
 He then joined the fire department to ensure he was there when his neighbors needed help.
 If that wasn’t enough, he joined the Police Academy so that he could be of support to the Sheriff’s office.
 He is now the Mineral County Emergency Manager.
 Terry clearly has a servant’s heart.

 Terry and his wife Amy live in Creede full time.
 They enjoy hiking, fishing, four wheeling, snowmobiling, and photographing the beautiful landscapes of the Rio Grande National Forest.